My Kid Wants to Quit Piano!?!?

 So, if as I do, you truly believe in the intrinsic value of a music education.
 If you believe, as I do and as Plato and Aristotle did more than two-thousand years ago, that music should be a integral part of the life and mind of any young person, the answer to the question: “Can I quit piano lessons?”
 Should be the same as to the questions: “Can I quit math?” or “Can I quit History?”

-I also help this process by rewarding students.
+I help my students stay motivated with rewards.
 The Studio’s reward system acknowledges students’ hard work, participation in recitals and other music-related activities at the conclusion of each academic year.
 I can also help by gearing repertoire, within limits, towards your child’s tastes during those difficult years.
 Gershwin and Chopin may appeal to teenagers a little more than Bach or Beethoven and can be musically and educationally just as valid as learning goals.
 Because social development and acceptance are so important during the early teen years, I also arrange opportunities to participate with other teens—playing chamber music, duets, or any other musical group activity—which stresses classical training.
 The guiding principle is to find ways to make the musical experience as fun, exciting, and new as all those other activities that compete for a teenager’s time and interest.